obuyajr/obuyajr/README.md

 - 🌱 I’m currently learning **VB.Net || **

-- 👯 I’m looking to collaborate on **House Rental Management System with a team**
+- 👯 I’m looking to collaborate on **a VB.Net related project with a team**

 - 💬 Ask me about **Java | VB.Net programming**

 - 📫 How to reach me **felix37brock@gmail.com**

-- ⚡ Fun fact **KDB17 is the best midfielder to ever grace the EPL - zero debates
+- ⚡ Fun fact **Kevin De Bruyne is the best midfielder to ever grace the EPL - zero debates

 <h3 align="left">Connect with me:</h3>
 <p align="left">